kngwyu/s9y/README.md

 Subcommands:

     exec  Execture any command.
-Wrapper of singularity exec. shell Enter the login shell of image.
-Wrapper of singularity shell. py    Execute a python program, possibly with virtualenv, specified by S9Y_VENV.
+Wrapper of 'singularity exec.' shell Enter the login shell of the container.
+Wrapper of 'singularity shell'. py    Execute a Python program, possibly within the virtualenv specified by S9Y_VENV.
-    venv  Execute any command (e.g., pip) in a virtualenv.
+    venv  Execute any command (e.g., pip) in the virtualenv.
+          Equivalent to '. your-venv/bin/activate && ...'.

 For help with each subcommand, run s9y <subcommand> -h|--help
 ```